Paris School of Economics / Université Paris 1 Panthéon Sorbonne

 Titre de la thèse : Income Composition Inequality: The Missing Dimension for Distributional Analysis

-Marco's PhD thesis consists of five chapters on income distribution.
+My PhD thesis consists of four chapters on income distribution.
 All chapters are interrelated, and cohesively they serve the sole purpose of discussing the concept of income composition inequality (see the related paper here for further information).
 This concept is thoroughly explored from a conceptual, mathematical, as well as political economy perspective.

-Before starting his PhD, Marco studied Statistics at La Sapienza University of Rome, Mathematics at the UPMC (Université de Paris VI) and Economics at PSE.
-He is also former European Union Core Delegate at the Youth 20 Summit 2015, where he took part in the Youth’s Contribution to Peace Session.
+Before starting my PhD, I studied Statistics at La Sapienza University of Rome, Mathematics at the UPMC (Université de Paris VI) and Economics at PSE.
+I am also former European Union Core Delegate at the Youth 20 Summit 2015, where I took part in the Youth’s Contribution to Peace Session.

-NEWS: Here you can find my latest working paper, with title Sources of Inequality in Italy, co-written with Roberto Iacono.
+NEWS: Here you can find my latest working paper, with title Perceptions of Inequality and Redistribution: A Note, and here a recent working paper, titled Sources of Inequality in Italy, both co-written with Roberto Iacono.